NEW PLANET ENERGY:

 Job creation with a focus on hiring minorities.
 This project will create many well-paying green jobs.

 Make a major investment in the City.
-We are prepared to make a $90 million investment in North St. Louis with a properly permitted property.
+We are prepared to make up to a $90 million investment in North St. Louis with a properly permitted property.

 Balance City residents’ strong desire to live sustainably while being fiscally responsible.